 Jane O’Neil was the generous American who gifted Andrew Cohen with two million dollars to establish the Foxhollow h/q, assisting him to gain a semblance of legitimacy.
 Her subsequent routine, imposed by Cohen, involved a thousand daily prostrations to his picture.
 After five years as a devotee, in 1998 this subscriber fled under cover of darkness, not wishing to undergo the “humiliation, interrogation and virtual house arrest” which had been the fate of another defector.
 O'Neil was then blacklisted as a narcissist.
 See O’Neil, “Andrew Cohen and the Corruption of Power” (December 2006) at the same ex-devotee website.

-See also the more recent account in William Yenner, American Guru: A Story of Love, Betrayal and Healing - Former Students of Andrew Cohen Speak Out (2009).
+Another relevant account is William Yenner, American Guru: A Story of Love, Betrayal and Healing - Former Students of Andrew Cohen Speak Out (2009).
 Yenner was a leading participant in Cohen's community for over a decade; his book has been considered significant.
 The Yenner website relayed that he "was left disillusioned and disappointed after a series of debilitating, abusive experiences."
 See also American Guru.
 For a review by Professor David C. Lane, see Andrew Cohen Exposed, expressing the verdict that Cohen "is in deep need of long term therapy."

-The exposition of Ken Wilber is known as integralism, a paradigm shared by other American thinkers who do not all agree with him.
-The wrong form of “integralism” can include problems and obstacles instead of negotiating or eschewing these.
+The exposition of Ken Wilber is known as integralism, supposedly being all-comprehensive.
+The format has discernibly incorporated problems and obstacles instead of negotiating or eschewing these.
 The constant need for critical acumen has never been more imperative in the face of so many problems masquerading as enlightenment.
 It would be unwise to believe that a deficient integralism can achieve accuracy, in relation to past centuries, when the present is so confused in popular analysis.
 Solid data relating to history and texts is notably absent from the new age of Rude Boys.
-Perhaps that is one of the lesser problems to contend with.

 14.7 The Findhorn Foundation Contrivance

 In learned circles, various matters are debated about the history of religion, without always arriving at any clear resolution.
 In contrast, the popular field of “perennial philosophy” likes to simplify everything and present potted explanations of questionable value.
 Some very puzzling statements about this subject have appeared in readily saleable books.
 Even some scholars have taken liberties with materials, from the time of Ananda K. Coomaraswamy onwards.
-Some books actually eschew the history altogether, and instead offer speculations without any solid reference points.
-Thus the history of religion becomes whatever you want it to be, and is then novelistic.
+Many books eschew the history altogether, instead offering speculations without any solid reference points.
+Thus the history of religion becomes whatever the exponent wishes to believe.
 Opinions are more acceptable if there is sufficient context to justify such a recourse.
-The “perennial philosophy” is too often an unexamined concept, and is sometimes merely regarded as having a saleable value.
+The “perennial philosophy” is too often an unexamined concept, merely being regarded as having a saleable value.

 A very shallow claim to “perennial philosophy” occurred at the Findhorn Foundation in the 1990s.
 The claimant Alex Walker was an influential figure in this “new spirituality” organisation.
-The context was very glib.
 “The perennial philosophy as the mystical centre of religious thought is the theory which you will work with while you live in this community” (Alex Walker, ed., The Kingdom Within, 1994, p.
-36, and cited in Shepherd, Minds and Sociocultures Vol. One, 1995, p.
+36, cited in Shepherd, Minds and Sociocultures Vol. One, 1995, p.
 923).

 At that time I was living in Forres, almost next door to the Findhorn Foundation, and made a point of checking out this situation via close informants.
-The “theory” was so nebulous that it did not actually form part of the curriculum, which instead comprised new age “workshops” and alternative therapy, all for a high price.
-Official intervention had recommended suspension of Grof Transpersonal Training Inc. at this venue in 1993, because of acute setbacks encountered by some clients, a matter which had alarmed Edinburgh University Pathology Department.
+The “theory” was so nebulous that it did not actually form part of the curriculum, which instead comprised new age “workshops” and alternative therapy, all sold for a high price.
+At this venue in 1993, official intervention had recommended suspension of Grof Transpersonal Training Inc., because of acute setbacks encountered by some clients, a matter causing alarm to Edinburgh University Pathology Department.
 Alex Walker was one of those who credited the claim of Stanislav Grof that Holotropic Breathwork had a pedigree in antique shamanism.
-Grof sometimes made glib references to “perennial philosophy,” causing further confusions.
+Grof was in the habit of making glib references to “perennial philosophy,” causing further confusions.

 There was no scholarship whatever in evidence at the Findhorn Foundation.
-Walker was an in-house financial consultant who advocated privatisation of community assets on the lines of the contemporary capitalist model.
-His community suppressed and castigated dissidents while covering up an emerging debt which they vainly tried to offset by such means as privatisation (see article 10 and 13.5 on this site).
+Walker was an in-house financial consultant who advocated privatisation of community assets, on the lines of the contemporary capitalist model.
+His community suppressed and castigated dissidents while covering up an emerging debt which they vainly tried to offset by such means as privatisation.
 The inmates only knew of the “perennial philosophy” in a very derivative manner, mainly via the books of Ken Wilber, which were available in the community bookshop.
 Although Wilber cannot be blamed for the peculiarities of this “new spirituality” community during the 1990s and after, he did patronise the confusions by participating (via phone link) in a celebrity event with Andrew Cohen during 2009.
 See also Wilber in Dispute.